Lecrapouille/MyMakefile/README.md

 The `emmake make run` will call `emrun` calling `python -m http.server 8080` and `localhost:8080/project_name.html`.
 **Note:** small issue the whole project is compiled back everytime.

-- For Emscripten-exa:
+- For Emscripten-exa (experimental):

-type the same command than for Emscripten but inside this [Docker](https://github.com/baudaux/docker-exa).
+Type the same command than for Emscripten but inside this [Docker](https://github.com/baudaux/docker-exa).

 #### Clang vs. GCC